Purchase Herald Hops

 Beer Styles using Herald Hops

 Some popular beer styles that make use of the Herald hop include Dark Ale, Golden Ale, Pale Ale & ESB.

 Herald Hop Substitutions

 Unfortunately, there is no lupulin powder version of the Herald hop.
-Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
+Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop variety in lupulin powder form yet.
 Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.

 If you see an error in our data, please let us know!